3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 .. image:: nodes/Working-with-nodes/Understanding-ROS2-Nodes/images/Nodes-TopicandService.gif
    :alt: Diagram of nodes connected by a topic and a service

-Nodes find each other through distributed :doc:`discovery <nodes/About-Discovery>`.
+Nodes find one another through distributed :doc:`discovery <nodes/About-Discovery>`.

 For more information, see :doc:`About nodes <About-Nodes>`.

 Topics